pgRouting/pgrouting/doc/depthFirstSearch/pgr_depthFirstSearch.rst

 Description
 -------------------------------------------------------------------------------

-Depth First Search algorithm is a well known traversal algorithm which starts from a root vertex (``Root vid``) and visits all the nodes in a graph in the depth-first search traversal order.
-An optional non-negative maximum depth parameter (``max_depth``) can be specified to get the results up to a particular depth.
+Depth First Search algorithm is a traversal algorithm which starts from a root vertex and visits all the vertices in a graph, in the depth-first search traversal order.

 **The main Characteristics are:**

 - The implementation works for both **directed** and **undirected** graphs.
 - Provides the Depth First Search traversal order from a root vertex to a particular maximum depth level.
+- An optional non-negative maximum depth parameter (``max_depth``) can be specified to get the results up to a particular depth.
 - For optimization purposes, any duplicated values in the `Root vids` are ignored.
 - It does not produce the shortest path from a root vertex to a target vertex.